uzodinma-okafor/configure-ad/README.md

 </p>
 <p>

-- Create the Domain Controller VM (Windows Server 2022) named “DC-1”
+- Create the Domain Controller virtual machine (VM) with operating system, Windows Server 2022, and  name it “DC-1”.

 - Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
 -	Set Domain Controller’s NIC Private IP address to be static.
 DC-1 > Networking > NIC > IP Configurations
--	Create the Client VM (Windows 10) named “Client-1”.
+-	Create the Client VM with Windows 10 operating system and name it “Client-1”.
 Use the same Resource Group and Vnet that was created for DC-1.
 -	Ensure that both VMs are in the same Vnet (you can check the topology with the Network Watcher).
 Take a quick look below at a visual presentation of what we're doing:
   <img src="https://i.imgur.com/gBEzWB4.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>